Everything You Need to Know About Small Business Digital Marketing to Succeed in 2019

 Wordstream reported recently that 65% of people click on Google Ads when searching to buy an item online.
 Obviously, not everyone is looking to buy online, but this statistic tells us that some types of searches (transactional and commercial) do earn clicks.
 And as ads become less and less intrusive, we think that number across all industries and intents will rise.

 All that said, ads may be a channel you consider dipping your feet into in 2019.
+And Google isn’t your only option, there are plenty of digital advertising platforms.

 The Local Pack and Google My Business